fauzandfr/os212/links.md

 This website contains tutorial for c language.
 Such as data type, input output, operator, to array, etc.

 7. [Programming Language that used in Cyber Security](https://www.codecademy.com/resources/blog/what-programming-languages-are-used-in-cybersecurity/ "Open Link")
 This website contains comparison between many popular programming language for cyber security.
-From python, c & c++, to HTML, JS, SQL, and PHP..
+From python, c & c++, to HTML, JS, SQL, and PHP